w3c/wai-curricula/content/index.md

 ### Make it Accessible

 Good courses, training, and certification programs are accessible.
 This includes all presentations, teaching materials, exercises, assessments, and other student interactions.
 For example, ensure that the online learning platform, the classroom, computer lab, or training venue are accessible.
 Ensure that, for example, captioning, sign-language interpretation, and large-print formats are provided when needed.
-Also ensure that instructors read alound what is on the screen and describe any visual information through audio.
+Also ensure that instructors read aloud what is on the screen and describe any visual information through audio.
 More guidance is provided in [How to Make Your Presentations Accessible to All](https://www.w3.org/WAI/teach-advocate/accessible-presentations/).

 {% include excol.html type="end" %}